An In-Depth Analysis of Visual Tracking with Siamese Neural Networks: Analysis

-\cite{tao-CVPR2016} propose two identical query and search networks inherited from AlexNet \cite{krizhevsky-NIPS2012} and VGGNet with five conv and two max-pooling layers, three region pooling layers, an fc layer and a final $L^2$ normalisation layer.
-ReLUs follow each conv layer.
-Max-pooling is done after the first two conv layers.
-Both networks are unconnected but share the same weights.
-Instead of object and search region templates, the whole two subsequent frames are input, hence bounding boxes locating the object in the query frame and bounding boxes locating candidates in the search frame are additionally fed to the networks.
-The networks' outputs are normalised features lying on the same manifold.
-Again, the networks work as feature hierarchies aggregating fine-to-coarse spatial details, however in this work similarity is a priori defined by the training loss function.
-So SINT learns discriminating solely features of growing complexity with bounding boxes in query and search frame and an additional binary variable indicating correct and incorrect pairs measured by the Jaccard index.
-Training is done on images of objects from ALOV \cite{smeulders-TPAMI2013}.
-Training minimises a margin contrastive loss and uses pre-training on ImageNet.
-During tracking, the query is fed with the initial bounding box in the first frame resulting in a query feature vector.
-Inference samples candidates at radial positions and different scales and feeds the search at once resulting in feature vectors for each candidate.
-An offline learned ridge regressor refines finally position and scale of the winning candidate with maximal inner product to the query.
+Tao et al.~\cite{tao-CVPR2016} propose two identical query and search networks inherited from AlexNet~\cite{krizhevsky-NIPS2012} and VGGNet~\cite{simonyan-ICLR2015} with five convolutional and two max-pooling layers ($f_c$), three region pooling layers $f_p$, and a final normalisation layer $f_{l_2}$.
+ReLUs follow each convolution.
+Max-pooling is done after conv-1 and conv-2.
+Both networks share the same weights $\theta$ which classifies the network somewhere between Pseudo Siamese and Two-Stream.
+Two subsequent images, the query image $T_I$ and the search image $S_I$ are input, therefore additional bounding boxes $B_T$ locating the object in $T_I$ and bounding boxes $B_S$ locating candidate objects in $S_I$ are fed to $\sigma_\text{SINT}(\cdot)$.
+The network yields two normalised features lying on the same manifold in a measurable space such as the $l_2$-space. $\sigma_\text{SINT}(\cdot)$ aggregates fine-to-coarse spatial details of the object in a feature hierarchy, but without learning jointly a similarity, as similarity is basically given by the training loss which is to emphasise.
+Training is done on images of objects from ALOV\cite{smeulders-TPAMI2013}.
+Training minimises a margin contrastive loss and uses pre-training on ImageNet~\cite{krizhevsky-NIPS2012}.
+The margin contrastive loss discriminates features of growing complexity with bounding boxes in query and search frame and an additional binary variable indicating correct and incorrect pairs measured by the Jaccard index.
+The network is always fed with the initial bounding box and the first image of the sequence which results in a query feature vector.
+Therefore, SINT is classified as Type-1. $f_\circ$ samples candidates at radial positions and $f_{\text{scale}_i}$ scales differently to feed $B_S$ all at once to the network, resulting in feature vectors for each candidate bounding box.
+An offline learned ridge regressor $f_\text{ref}$ refines finally position and scale of the winning candidate with maximal inner product to the query. $f_{\text{scale}_i}$ is improved by a variant of SINT called SINT+.
+Here, the sampling range is adaptive~\cite{wang-ICCV2015} and optical flow is used to filter out false candidates.